wangyuanqun/techInterviewNote/main/AWS certificate/Solutions architect Associate.md

 ==== **Solutions Architect Associate Udemy** ============================
-#### Private vs Public vs Elastic IP
-* shouldn't use Elastic IP
-    * not good for architectural decisions
-    * should use random public IP with DNS name
-    * use Load Balancer and don't use public IP
 #### Placement group
 * **cluster** -clusters instances into a low-latency group in a **single Availability Zone**
     * Great network (10 Gps bandwidth between instances with Enhanced Networking enabled - recommended)